Cover for "Else": the unnecessary expression

 Conclusion

 I apply this principle every day.
-And now 90% of my if blocks, does not contain any else expression! (yeah, I am lazy sometime ;-)).
-Most of time, the first solution is the solution.
-Take care, sometimes too much design patterns lead your application to overengineering.
+And now 90% of my if blocks, does not contain any else expression! (yeah, I am lazy sometimes ;-)).
+Most of the time, the first solution is the solution.
+Take care, sometimes too many design patterns lead your application to over-engineering.
 First, make sure it’s relevant and remember: pragmatism over theory.

 overengineering

-Oh, by the way, I implement this patterns in a Github repository.
+Oh, by the way, I implement these patterns in a Github repository.
 You can take a look, it’s fully tested!

 About the author